mickybart/ws2812fx-backend/README.md

 `Settings` are used to store multiple parameters selected by the user.

-When a user will update a setting, `Settings` will be stored on EEPROM after a 2 min timeout.
+When a user will update a setting, `Settings` will be stored on EEPROM after a 5 min timeout with no change.
 This timeout is set to preserve write cycles on the controller flash memory as a user can change multiple settings in a short delay.

 ```bash
 # Read settings